-Pulitzer Center for Crisis Reporting International Reporting Fellowship
+Pulitzer Center for Crisis Reporting: Global Health Reporting Internship Opportunity

 The BU Center for Global Health & Development (CGHD), School of Public Health (SPH), and the College of Communication (COM) in partnership with the Pulitzer Center on Crisis Reporting are offering a paid international reporting Fellowship to two BU students.
 During this summer Fellowship, two outstanding BU students will have the opportunity to work in Washington, D.C., at the Pulitzer Center headquarters and to travel internationally (likely to a developing country) on a 2-3 week reporting trip mentored by a professional journalist.

-COM Student Eligibility: Graduate and upper-class undergraduate students from the Departments of Journalism, Documentary Film, and Public Relations enrolled in or already completed PH510 or PH511 on the Charles River Campus or a class at SPH or demonstrated interest in/and or experience in global health or allied fields.
+- Enrolled in or already completed PH510 or PH511 on the Charles River Campus or a class at SPH Or demonstrated interest in/and or experience in global health or allied fields

-SPH Student Eligibility: Current student enrolled in any SPH concentration, enrolled in or already completed a class in the Department of Journalism or some other documented experience with reporting.
+- Enrolled in or already completed a class in the Department of Journalism or some other documented experience with reporting

 Funding Available: Approximately $5,000 will be available per student to be used toward each Fellow’s international reporting trip to cover transportation, lodging and related hard costs, and toward living expenses in Washington, D.C.